 - Dish boxes would also be useful, as they have thicker double walls.
 But if they are not available, reinforced standard boxes will do the job.

 - A screwdriver

-Finally, you will need a friend to help you handle the glass pieces and rearrange everything once you move into your home.
+Finally, when the time to move comes, you will need a friend to help you handle the glass pieces and rearrange everything once you move into your home.
 Although there are many advantages of moving alone to another state, the truth is you probably won’t have a friend to help you move in, so be nice to your neighbors.

 Wrap Your Services

 It is important to know you shouldn’t protect the glass or wooden parts directly with bubble wrap, as it may leave marks.
 It’s better to put them in soft paper first, secure with tape, and once again cover with bubble wrap.
 For additional protection, use as much duct tape as you feel necessary.
 Also, make sure that it does not touch the surface of the glass either, as it may leave stains or damage them.
 The same goes for wooden parts.
 Follow this pattern with each piece of crystal and services, but bear in mind that the most fragile items need more padding.